CHURCHILL DOWNS RELEASES DERBY, OAKS EQUINE SECURITY PROTOCOLS;

 - A KHRC veterinarian will be present at Churchill Downs whenever the racetrack is open for training or racing.

-- The KHRC has conducted out-of-competition blood samples of horses competing in the Kentucky Derby and Kentucky Oaks, as well as a sample of most participants (more than 50 percent) in undercard graded stakes, before entries are taken and will send them to LGC Science in Lexington, Ky. for immediate testing.
-Other jurisdictions, including Arkansas, California, Florida, Maryland, New York and Japan, obtained out of competition samples on behalf of the KHRC is coordinating with other jurisdictions to obtain out-of-competition samples from horses that are not stabled in Kentucky;
+- The KHRC has conducted out-of-competition blood samples of horses competing in the Kentucky Derby and Kentucky Oaks, as well as a sample of most participants (more than 50 percent) in undercard graded stakes, before entries are taken and will send them to University of Kentucky Equine Analytics Chemistry Lab for immediate testing;

-- A full daily veterinarian’s record of all medications and treatments given to horses from Sunday, April 28 through the race shall be provided to the KHRC for complete review;
+- Daily veterinarian’s records of all medications and treatments given to horses from Sunday, April 28 through the race shall be provided to the KHRC for complete review;

 - Security personnel will monitor all treatments performed by veterinarians.
 Materials used for medication administrations may be retained by the KHRC for possible testing;